Portraiture, An Art!

+So, it’s not just the photographer’s job you need to know but also the model’s job you need to have a hang of!
+Have you ever given directing women a thought?
 Directing your models to pose right, doesn’t just involve asking them to strike a smile or stand at an angle.
-They need to be minutely told how very limb and muscle is placed and the expressions and look on their face too plays a key role.
+They need to be minutely told how every limb and muscle is placed and the expressions and look on their face too play a key role.ย

-Hands can be the biggest asset or the largest liability, to find your way around them is where the efforts come in play!
+But more than anything comfortably working with hand poses is where the real work comes in!ย Hand posing can be the biggest asset or the largest liability, to find your way around them is where the efforts come into play!ย

 Some Tricks To Enhance Your Model's Hand Poses

-1. The Simple Cross Hands
+1. The Simple Cross Hands Pose

 The eloquent and simple posture that a simple cross of hands can help you create is one that is incomparable!

-2. Using Props
+2. Hand Poses Using Props

-A prop can be used to get the eyes of the model & focus on the product adorned by the subject or it can be just a mere accessory used to accentuate the features & the expressions of the model. depending on the purpose of the prop, the choice of prop is essential.
+A prop can be used to get the eyes of the model & focus on the product adorned by the subject or it can be just a mere accessory used to accentuate the features & the expressions of the model.
+Depending on the purpose of the prop, the choice of the prop is essential.

 A prop should ideally acquire not more than 1/12th of the space of your frame and should not pop out.
-Afterall, you are here for a portrait shoot & not a product shoot!
+After all, you are here for a portrait shoot & not a product shoot!

 3. Angles & Perspectives

-With changing times & changing meanings of photography there are several different genres of photography cropping up.
+With changing times & changing meanings of photography, there are several different genres of photography cropping up.ย

 If you don’t want to stick to the same boring angles & portraits that the world creates, try to explore perspectives & angles